sbrdbry/tech-test-solution/DELIVERABLES.md

 ###### Scalability

-The number of allowed records can be easily changed and so can the numbger of Job Roles assignments.
+The number of allowed records can be easily changed and so can the number of Job Roles assignments.
 Pagination can be added with a few lines of code at the bottom of the views.
 There is a Dockerfile, so the project can be Dockerized and deployed in a high availablility and fully scalable environment.